A rustc soundness bug in the wild

 Conclusion

-After the bug was resolved i managed to publish the new version of the rooc library which now does work in the browser, also forked the minilp crate to fix some bugs and add some new features.
+After the bug was resolved I managed to publish the new version of the rooc library which now does work in the browser, also forked the minilp crate to fix some bugs and add some new features.

 I’m by no means a rust expert, nor a good low-level programmer, i’m just a frontender after all!
-But this experience taught me a ton about debugging so i wanted to share the thought process going through this bug.
+But this experience taught me a ton about debugging so I wanted to share the thought process going through this bug.